FACT-Finder-Web-Components/documentation/markdown/en/documentation/configuration.md

 [Read Why](https://web-components.fact-finder.de/documentation/ready-events)

-We recommend to put the `ff-communication` element right after the `body` tag.
+We recommend putting the `ff-communication` element right after the `body` tag.
 This way no one can mess up the order.

-It's advisable to drop a comment in addition.
+It's advisable to add a comment explaining this requirement.

 ### Used attributes